 - Spousal support

-Spouses may be in complete agreement with all of these major decisions from the start of their separation, but it is always wise to have them in writing for future reference.
+Spouses may be in complete agreement with all of these major decisions from the start of their separation.
+However, it is always wise to have them in writing for future reference.
 If you and your spouse are struggling to come to an agreement when drafting this document, you could use the assistance of a divorce lawyer and/or mediator.
 This will allow for a productive negotiation process to take place.

 Trusting Verbal Agreements Can Be Very Risky